protoncr/tourmaline/docs/resources/faq.md

 Assuming you have the right token, be sure to check that your bot is actually running and that you have a working internet connection.
 Try running your bot with the `LOG_LEVEL` environement variable set to `DEBUG` and check the logs.
 When running in polling mode you should see a whole bunch of calls to `getUpdates`.

 If that didn't work, you may need to check if group privacy mode is turned on.
 Go to BotFather, send the command `/mybots`, select your bot, go to `Bot Settings > Group Privacy > Turn off`.
-This should only be necessary if your bot is running in groups and you're using non-standard command prefixes, or other handlers like the [HearsHandler][Tourmaline::Handlers::HearsHandler].
+This should only be necessary if your bot is running in groups and you're using non-standard command prefixes, or other handlers like the [HearsHandler][Tourmaline::HearsHandler].

 Lastly be sure to check the commands you're trying to send.
-The standard [CommandHandler][Tourmaline::Handlers::CommandHandler] will only respond to commands with the `/` prefix.
+The standard [CommandHandler][Tourmaline::CommandHandler] will only respond to commands with the `/` prefix.
 Also be sure to remember that command names should be unprefixed.
 For example:

 ```diff
 - @[Command("/echo")]